 To conduct operations at temporary jobsites (i.e., locations where work is conducted for limited periods of time), the address may be stated as "temporary jobsites anywhere in the U.S. where the NRC maintains jurisdiction."
-For more information, see Section 8.10.10, "Fixed Gauges Used at Temporary Job Sites," of this NUREG.
-That section offers examples of operations where fixed gauges might be used at temporary jobsites and identifies information that should be provided to the NRC to support a request for these operations.

-If an applicant submits documents that give the exact location of use and storage for any amount of radioactive material, the applicant should mark these documents as "Security-Related Information-Withhold under 10 CFR 2.390."
-See Chapter 6, "Identifying and Protecting Sensitive Information." for more details.
+If an applicant submits documents that give the exact location of use and storage for any amount of radioactive material, the applicant should mark these documents as "Security Related Information-Withhold under 10 CFR 2.390."
+See Chapter 6, "Identifying and Protecting Sensitive Information," for more details.